hamorrar/hamorrar/README.md

 Hi, I’m Hilal Morrar.
 I am a senior undergraduate student at UC Santa Cruz studying Computer Science.

-I am interested in Machine Learning and Distributed Systems.
+I am interested in Machine Learning and Distributed/Operating Systems.

-Currently figuring out a project to combine my interests: a distributed system designed for Machine Learning at home.
-But first I am revamping my personal website to include a blog to talk about my progress!
+Currently working on a Distributed Systems project to learn Golang and more about Distributed Systems!

 <p align="center">
   <br>